dalynsw/bustake-site/docs/language.md

 ### GATHER_DIGITS

-The dtmf digits entered.
+The dtmf digits entered when running the `play_ivr` statement.

 ### GATHER_SPEECH_RESULT

-contains the transcribed result of your caller's speech.
+The `phrase`  transcribed result of your caller's speech when `play_ivr` statement.

 ### GATHER_CONFIDENCE